uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Page ♦/Pentacles
   + upright: opportunity, skill development, ambition, desire, diligence
   + reversed: lack of commitment, laziness, lack of progress, procrastination
++ The Wanderer's Oracle: Earth ‖ Wind
+  + situation: The Wanderer descends into a valley for protection from strong winds above.
+  + admonition: The indirect path is the best, indeed the only, option now.
+Don't despise it if it is also pleasant.
 + Bible: John 6:1-15 - Jesus feeds 5K with 5 loaves and 2 fish
 + Additional Concepts:
   + Skill Development